High School Youth Mentoring Program

-Dr. Danner spearheaded the project in 2013 with the support of Grady’s Emma Harrington and Felicia Mobley along with Emory School of Medicine’s Adetolu Oyewo, M.D., when 17 Atlanta Public Schools (APS) and DeKalb County Schools students successfully completed and graduated from the ROEO program.
+Dr. Danner spearheaded the project, ten years ago, with the support of Grady’s Emma Harrington and Felicia Mobley along with Emory School of Medicine’s Adetolu Oyewo, M.D., when 17 Atlanta Public Schools (APS) and DeKalb County Schools students successfully completed and graduated from the ROEO program.
 To date, several of those graduates are pre-med students attending Columbus State University, Georgia Piedmont Technical College, Georgia Perimeter, Georgia Southern University, Gordon State College, Atlanta Technical College, Atlanta Metropolitan College, The University of Alabama at Birmingham, Tuskegee University, and Xavier University of Louisiana, to name a few.

 Under new leadership, the Reach program will be supported by the MSM Surgery Department with Dr. Henry as the Program Director for the project.
 It is the program’s goal to maintain its mission of introducing and exposing interested high school students from underrepresented backgrounds to medical careers in various specialties during an intensive hybrid 8-week course.

 “I wish this type program were available to me during my early years,” said Omar Danner, M.D., FACS, trauma surgeon and surgical critical care specialist at Grady Memorial Hospital, associate professor of surgery at MSM, and former program director of ROEO.
 “Part of MSM’s mission is to prepare interested minority students for health care professions and transition them into the pathway to increase diversity within the medical and scientific fields.”
 The MSM Surgery Reach aligns well with our rich institutional history of accomplishing this objective.